lucasmreis/blogSource/src/posts/npm-is-an-amazing-build-tool.md

 And then we use it simply by runnig the command `npm test` in the terminal.

 There's a bonus for using the npm scripts: the packages do not have to be installed globally to be used in a script!
-That means that one only has to install Mocha by running `npm install --save-dev mocha`, and the `npm test` above will run.
+That means that you only have to install Mocha by running `npm install --save-dev mocha`, and the `npm test` above will run.
 I find this is really good, since no global installing is needed, and every package used ends up listed in the `package.json`.

 ## Organizing The Project

-I like to organize my project by having three folders: `src`, `test` and `dist`.
+I like to organize my project with three folders: `src`, `test` and `dist`.
 The tests are all in `test`, and the source code in `src` gets compiled to `dist`.
 We already have the `npm test` task registered, let's register the task to compile javascript, using [Browserify](http://browserify.org/):

 ```javascript
 "scripts": {